-From static builds to Docker containers, FeaturePeek supports various types of front-end architectures.
+From static sites to Dockerized web apps, FeaturePeek Teams supports various types of frontend architectures.

-- 1. Install our GitHub App on your org
+- 1. Install our GitHub App on your repo

-- 2. Check-in a file to your repo root
+- 2. Check in a YAML file to your repo root

 - 3. Ping our service after your build phase in CI